-The cost incurred for the Internal Audit function during the financial year is approximately RM25,000 inclusive out of pocket expenses and 6% GST.
+The cost incurred for the Internal Audit function during the financial year is approximately RM28,000.

-During the FY 2017, the internal auditors, in discharging their responsibilities, carried out the following activities:
+During the FY 2018, the internal auditors, in discharging their responsibilities, carried out the following activities:

-- i) To evaluate the effectiveness of management control procedures and compliance with the operating instructions in Fulfillment, Call Centre and Data Entry department; and - ii) Followed up on the implementation of audit recommendations and action plans agreed upon by the Management.
+- Evaluated the adequacy and effectiveness of management control procedures as well as its compliance to the operating instructions in Fulfillment and Call Centre department of the Group. - ii) Followed up on the progress of implementation of audit recommendations and action plans agreed upon by the Management.

-The Audit Committee and the Board agree that the internal auditors' review was done in accordance with the audit plan and the coverage is adequate.
+The Audit Committee and the Board agree that the internal audit review was done in accordance with the audit plan and the coverage is adequate.